 As much as we’d love for you to only go through smooth and quick applications, the reality is that many organizations, particularly multinational corporations, have a global applicant tracking system in place (ATS).
 This requires you to create an account and fill in numerous fields.
 With an 80% drop off rate when it comes to job applications (Glassdoor, September 2019, 5 Keys to Driving Candidate Experience), companies and recruiters do realize the requirements may be frustrating and annoying to candidates.
 Nevertheless, due to the system constraints, there’s nothing much they can do.
 Thus, next time you go through an employment application, keep in mind the following few tips, which will hopefully make the experience positive.

 Step 1: Parse your resume

 A lot of systems have the resume parsing function enabled.
 Whenever possible, start your applications by uploading your resume.
 The applicant tracking system should automatically fill in a number of fields, based on the data on your resume.

 Step 2: Get your cover letter ready

 One of the steps to getting a job is, besides providing your resume, having a cover letter that truly stands out.
-A well-written cover letter is an opportunity to impress by showing your interest, enthusiasm, skills, and knowledge.
+A well-written cover letter is an opportunity to impress by showing your interest, enthusiasm, hard and soft skills or knowledge.
 That’s why, we encourage you to carefully create a template for the letter.
 Our recommendation is to also customize it for every role you’re applying for.

 Step 3: Focus on the required fields

 It happens frequently that due to its system design, an organization can’t remove fields from the application process.
 However, they are able to make some fields optional.
 This shows that the company wants to improve the candidate’s experience.
 Therefore, if you see optional fields when applying for a job, don’t worry and feel free to skip filling in the information that is not required.

 Step 4: Attach the required documents

-Consider your resume as a basic paper you need to share with the hiring company.
+Consider your resume template as a basic paper you need to share with the hiring company.
 It’s usually the first document a recruiter looks at.
 SO! it’s important that your resume is written in a clean and professional manner.